ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ## Current State of the Art

 There is a robust literature surrounding educational attainment that captures the role of gender, race, and ethnicity.
 A focus in much of this literature is the gendered differences in educational attainment, which is a well-documented issue overall [@buch], [@jaco], [@dipre].
 These gendered differences show that while there was at some point a male-leaning dominance in the levels of educational attainment, women now exceed men in rates of educational attainment, especially post secondary education [@buch], [@jaco], [@dipre].
-However, this gender gap reversal does not reflect a reversal in the gender gap as it relates to occupations or wages, according to the literature.
+However, this gender gap reversal does not reflect a reversal in the gender gap as it relates to occupations or wages, according to the literature [@gmao].

 Much of the focus in the existing literature concerns differences between white and black individuals.
 This neglects the disparities and differences in educational attainment that might be observed in other racial and ethnic groups.
-One of the goals of this study and subsequent tool is to analyze differences across different racial and ethnic groups, with special interest in observing differences in those racial and ethnic groups that literature has failed to cover.
+One of the goals of this study and subsequent tool is to analyze differences across different racial and ethnic groups, with special interest in observing differences in those racial and ethnic groups that literature has failed to cover in detail.

 To my knowledge, there is no research that analyzes the combined impact of race, ethnicity, and gender on educational attainment and the degree to which interactions between these factors can influence whether a person will recieve a certain level of educational attainment.
 This gap in research is particularly concerning given the impact on these intersections of identity on educational outcomes.